Hyomoto/FAST/README.md

 * toArray() - Returns the string as a character array.
 * toString() - Returns the string.
 #### StringNumber( string, format )
+Implements String.
 #### StringTime( string, decimals, format )
 Formats the string as a time with the given number of decimals and format.
+Implements String.
 * decimals - The number of decimals to use.
 * format - ex: "$S seconds"
 ** $H will be converted into the number of hours